codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 #### When the size is not known, and difficult to calculate: assume (or guess) the initial size and reallocate if too small

 This approach is a combination of the two above.
 It has a somewhat complex interface, but allows for a performance compromise when the size of the result is not known upfront, and cannot be efficiently estimated without performing actual calculations.
-General scheme is that the test suite passes in some preallocated buffer, and when solution determines that the buffer is too small, it reports an error.
-The tests can use some strategy to grow the buffer and retry the solution.
-When the call to solution succeeds, it fills the buffer with the result and reports its size.
+The general scheme is that the test suite passes in some pre-allocated buffer, and when the solution determines that the buffer is too small, it reports an error.
+The tests can then employ various strategies to grow the buffer and retry the solution.
+When the call to the solution succeeds, it fills the buffer with the result and reports its size.

 :::info
 This paragraph is probably too complex and not suitable for Codewars kata.
 It will be probably removed.